microsoft/kusto-pre-forge/README.md

 ![Sample resources](documentation/assets/complete-sample/sample-overview.png)

-You can test the solution by copying a big blob to the storage account's `test` container, in a folder named `landing`.
-You should see
+You can test the solution by copying a big blob to the storage account's `landing` container.
+You should see (TODO)

 ## Contributing